Admission to Sports Link and Sports Production is by competitive application and is not guaranteed.

 Admission to the sequence is an entirely separate process from admission to the University.
 Ball State University does not guarantee admission to Sports Production.

-A committee of Telecommunications faculty members will review all applications based on students’ academic records, commitment to sports media and production as a profession and potential for growth.
+A committee of Department of Media faculty members and students will review all applications based on students’ academic records, commitment to sports media and production as a profession and potential for growth.

-For the 2021-22 academic year, March 1 is the priority application deadline.
+For the 2023-24 academic year, March 1 is the priority application deadline.
 Applications submitted after the priority deadline will be considered on a space-available basis.
+SUBMIT ONLINE APPLICATION.

 Tour Ball State’s campus online and schedule your official campus visit through the Office of Admissions.